Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 - Outputs:
   - None

+### Decode Stage Changes (January 16th):
+**(Changes on January 26th)**
-There are no changes taht directly need to be made to the decode stage, however it's pipeline register will need to accomadate some of the new signals.
+There are no changes that directly need to be made to the decode stage, however it's pipeline register will need to accomadate some of the new signals.

 The Decode stage pipeline register has the following new signals:
 - Input: